 I’ve always wanted to be able to support all kind of text on my Symbian bible.
-The problem is this: the Unicode support for Symbian is very limited, and even non existent for some languages.
-Few weeks ago someone asked me if I can make Symbian bible to support Malayalam bible (using Malayalam script of course).
-Malayalam writing system was only supported recently by major operating systems (such as Windows XP and OS X Leopard), and Symbian haven’t support it yet (and even if it supports it, the support will only be activated to phones on certain sales area).
+The problem is this: the Unicode support for Symbian is very limited and even non-existent for some languages.
+A few weeks ago someone asked me if I can make Symbian bible to support Malayalam bible (using Malayalam script of course).
+Malayalam writing system was only supported recently by major operating systems (such as Windows XP and OS X Leopard), and Symbian haven’t supported it yet (and even if it supports it, the support will only be activated to phones on certain sales area).

-I know that there are several Unicode layout library, such as Pango, Qt or ICU.
+I know that there are several Unicode layout libraries, such as Pango, Qt or ICU.
 All of them are too big for me to understand and port to Symbian.
-So my solution was to use the freetype library and harfbuzz font shaping.
+So my solution was to use the FreeType library and harfbuzz font shaping.
 After using those two libraries on Symbian, I think now I can understand Unicode.
-Here is my quick guide to understand Unicode, from having a data and a font, to displaying the data with that font.
+Here is my quick guide to understanding Unicode, from having a data and a font, to displaying the data with that font.

-First thing that you need to understand is: Unicode defines list of characters for many languages of the world.
+The first thing that you need to understand is: Unicode defines a list of characters for many languages of the world.